bjaegerthomas/Event-Planner/README.md

 ## Description

 #### **Thanks for choosing Event Planner!**
-Event Planner is a full-stack web application that allows users to register, log in, and easily organize events.
-The app provides a seamless experience for keeping track of all your social commitments with the simple click of a button.
+Event Planner is a full-stack web application that allows users to register, log in, create, and manage events seamlessly.
+The app enables users to keep track of their social and professional commitments, invite attendees, and monitor RSVP responses in real time.

 ## Table of Contents